shawon-kanji/hexacore/README.md

 ---

-Built with Hexagonal Architecture principles for maximum flexibility and maintainability.
+Built with Clean Architecture and Domain-Driven Design principles for maximum flexibility and maintainability.